 The next week, he and his friends were back in church.
 A short time later his friends became followers of Jesus.
 Within a few months Bataa was one too.
-The next summer Bataa's pastor invited him on a mission trip with the group that later became Campus Crusade for Christ.
+The next summer Bataa's pastor invited him on a mission trip with the group that later became Cru.
 He accepted.

 In Mongolia, the Christian church was beginning to thrive.
 Attendance swelled with young people -- especially those hungry to experience anything from the West.
 Meanwhile, teams fanned the rest of Mongolia to show the JESUS film.
 Christianity was like a small revolution.

-"It was the Lord's time for Mongolia," says Warren Willis, former director of Campus Crusade's work in Mongolia.
+"It was the Lord's time for Mongolia," says Warren Willis, former director of Cru's work in Mongolia.
 "The Mongols believed in the God of the Blue Sky; they just did not know who the Creator of it was."

 Many challenges lay ahead.
 "It's all about leadership now," says Floyd Sebald, who succeeded Warren as director in 2000.
 They are trusting God to develop young Mongolians like Bataa into spiritual leaders.